Funding adapted to a variety of research contexts

 - The European Union mainly provides funding through its Horizon2020 research and innovation framework programme for fundamental or applied collaborative or individual projects.
 The European Research Council (ERC) also allocates significant funds.

-UCL collaborates closely with businesses and socio-economic actors by building numerous research partnerships based on either established programmes or self-financing.
-The share of private funding is significant and demonstrates UCL’s continuous interaction with socio-economic actors and businesses and in the overall field.
+UCLouvain collaborates closely with businesses and socio-economic actors by building numerous research partnerships based on either established programmes or self-financing.
+The share of private funding is significant and demonstrates UCLouvain’s continuous interaction with socio-economic actors and businesses and in the overall field.
 Collaboration with the private sector can take several forms:

 - research contracts and sponsorship agreements;